Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "Ω enable conflict warning": If set to "y", shows a warning window whenever two shortcuts of the same type are set to the same key.

+"Ω enable legacy editor shortcuts": If set to "y", enables certain shortcuts that have been replaced by newer svelte shortcuts
+The list of affected shortcuts are currently:

+- "editor foreground"
+- "editor change col"